nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ### Stage I: Systematic Skimming

-After this reading, you may decide that the book is not worth Part II (Superficial Reading) and put it away.
+After this reading, you may decide that the book is not worth Stage II (Superficial Reading) and put it away.
 You will at least have known what kind of book it is and what the author's main contention is.

-Assume the following attitude before you begin stage I: Think of yourself as a detective looking for clues to a book’s general theme or idea, alert for anything that will make it clearer.
+Assume the following attitude before you begin stage I (all levels and stages for expository work, actually): Think of yourself as a detective looking for clues to a book’s general theme or idea, alert for anything that will make it clearer.

 Steps to complete Stage I:

 1. Look at the title page and, if the book has one, at its preface.
 Read each quickly.
 Get a feel for what the angle the author is taking and what his aim is.
 Categorize the book in your head with similar books you've read.
 2. Study the table of contents to obtain a general sense of the book’s structure; use it as you would a road map before taking a trip.
 It'll give a sense of how the author is planning to address his main contention.
 3. Check the index look for topics, works and authors that are referenced many times and read some of those passages, they may contain the crux of the author's argument.
 4. Read the publisher’s blurb.
 Many times it summarizes and lists the author's main points in the book.
-1-4 are pre-skimming: you may now decide to not read the book, or read it later or continue with skimming proper.
+1-4 are pre-skimming: **you may now decide to not read the book, or read it later or continue with skimming proper.**
 5. Look now at the chapters that seem to be pivotal to its argument.
 Read their opening and closing paragraphs, especially the summary kinds.
 Your still vague understanding of the book should be gaining some resolution.
 6. Finally, turn the pages, dipping in here and there, reading a paragraph or two, sometimes several pages in sequence, never more than that.
 Only do this at the important paragraphs to get a pulse for the book.
 For sure, read the last few pages of the main part of the book (not epilogue).
 It'll most likely contain a summary of the whole book.
 You might need to go this far to classify some books that are hard to classify.

 Outcomes:
-1. You stopped at step 4 and decided to stop reading.
+1. You stopped around step 4 and decided to stop reading.
 2. You complete Stage I and decided to stop reading.
-3. You completed Stage I and decide it's worth a superficial reading.
+3. You completed Stage I and decide it's worth a superficial reading and maybe analytical reading.

 In all cases, you know what kind of book it is and you know what its main arguments are and how the author has outlined it.

 ### Stage II: Superficial Reading

-One rule only: In tackling a difficult book for the first time, read it through without ever stopping to look up or ponder the things you do not understand right away.
+**One rule only:** In tackling a difficult book for the first time, read it through without ever stopping to look up or ponder the things you do not understand right away.
 You will have a much better chance of understanding it on a second reading, but that requires you to have read the book through at least once.
 This is the definition of superficial reading.

 We are incorrectly trained to pay the most attention to things that we don't understand.
 If we use this habit in superficial reading, then we will miss the forest for the trees.
 We will not get very far in our reading.
 And most importantly:
   * We won't be reading well on any level.
-Nether superficial nor analytical.
+Neither superficial nor analytical.
   * We will miss out the chance of reading the whole book and at least benefiting from the what we DO understand.

 _Remember how we read Smith's The Wealth of Nations.
 We underlined, looked things up, and were never able to complete it.
 We put it aside.
 If we had known how to read superficially, we would have completed it and benefited much more from it._

-Note: this does not mean read quickly and incomprehensibly.
-No, it's an activity with a goal of answering the first of the four basic questions.
+**This does not mean read so quickly that you're struggling with comprehension.
+No, it's an activity with a goal of answering the first of the four basic questions.**

+Outcomes: you have a good understanding of the book as far as the structure goes and some interpretive insights.

 ## Analytical Reading[^6]